sudsho/compliance-rag-pii-redaction/docs/audit_log_design.md

 ## Goals

-1. Non-repudiable: if a row was written, we can prove nobody edited it after the fact.
+1. Tamper-evident: if a row was edited after write, the chain no longer verifies.
+The chain is unkeyed SHA-256, so it is evidence of an edit, not a cryptographic signature; it is not non-repudiable.
 2. Non-leaking: the raw question, raw retrieved chunk text, and raw model output never land in the audit table.
 3. Queryable: an auditor should be able to reconstruct "what did user X